ozten/cream/README.md

     \---nginx.conf - Hosts c.r.e.a.m-ery.co
     \---get_the_money/ - Node.js app
     \---wallet/ - Node.js app hosting include.js
+    \---ball-of-wax/ - git submodule

 The navigator.payz API has the following inputs: amount, accepted_types, merchant_email, and options

-All options are optional:a
+All options are optional:
   * **payee** - optional - email address of customer
   * **failure** - callback function
   * **description** - payment description
   * **complete** - callback function.
 Error will be null if everything was successful or a string if there was a problem.
 The complete callback will never be invoked if user cancels.
 See {Reciept} below for reiept format.

-Example:
+Example complete callback:

     function (error, reciept) {